Contents

 Build

 The Sigma 56mm f1.4 for Fujifilm feels like a solid lens.
-Still, it doesn’t feel as solid as Fujifilm’s XF lenses because they are made from so-called Thermally Stable Composite material, not metal, so they have a slightly plastic feel.
+It doesn’t feel as solid as Fujifilm’s XF lenses because the Sigma lenses are made from so-called Thermally Stable Composite material, not metal, so they have a slightly plastic feel.
 That’s not to say it feels poor quality – they have a matt finish and feel nice, but they don’t feel as solid as the Fujifilm XF lenses.
 On the lens barrel sits the focus ring, which is relatively broad and super smooth to operate.

 Although the Sigma has a different finish to Fujifilm bodies and lenses that I’m used to, it still feels and looks good on the camera.
 And it’s small, measuring only 60mm (length) x 67mm (diameter) and looks balanced when the lens hood is fitted.
 As you’d expect for its size, it’s also light – weighing in at a featherweight 280g.